DevPlant/Angular-SCSS-Level-2/README.md

-# Demo for a wrapper component that applies smart fadeInOut animation with given content.
+# ShowCase for a wrapper component applying smart fadeInOut to its projected content.

-Usually, applying fadeInOut animations on entire components may produce undesired rendering effects during fade out.
+Applying fadeInOut animations can produce undesired rendering effects during fade out, if the animated component renders content bound to its input properties.

-The content of a given component may be already killed while the component is fading out, due to the input property changes that triggered the fade out.
+During fade out, upon component destruction, the to-be-rendered content may be already "gone", resulting in an undesired look of the component while it disappears.

 Use case:
 A component is displayed with *ngIf='condition' :